justinjudefernandes/SOC-Architecture-Elastic-Stack-Deployment/README.md

   - A dedicated SOC Analyst workstation for monitoring and investigation.
 - All components were deployed within a dedicated private network using the 192.168.126.0/24 address range.

-### 2. Elastic Stack Platform Evaluation
+### 2. Elastic Stack Platform Evaluation:
 Reviewed the architecture and responsibilities of the Elastic Stack to understand how its components work together as a SIEM platform.

-Elasticsearch
+### a.
+Elasticsearch:

-Evaluated Elasticsearch as the centralized search and analytics datastore responsible for storing and querying security telemetry such as:
+- Evaluated Elasticsearch as the centralized search and analytics datastore responsible for storing and querying security telemetry such as:

-Windows Event Logs
+  - Windows Event Logs
-Sysmon events
+  - Sysmon events
-Linux authentication logs
+  - Linux authentication logs
-Security telemetry
+  - Security telemetry

-Elasticsearch also provides:
+- Elasticsearch also provides:

-ES|QL querying
+  - ES|QL querying
-REST APIs
+  - REST APIs
-JSON-based data interaction
+  - JSON-based data interaction
-Search and analysis capabilities
+  - Search and analysis capabilities

-Logstash
+### b.
+Logstash:

-Reviewed Logstash as a telemetry processing pipeline capable of:
+- Reviewed Logstash as a telemetry processing pipeline capable of:

-Collecting data from multiple sources
+  - Collecting data from multiple sources
-Filtering events
+  - Filtering events
-Parsing fields
+  - Parsing fields
-Transforming telemetry
+  - Transforming telemetry
-Forwarding processed data to Elasticsearch
+  - Forwarding processed data to Elasticsearch

-Kibana
+### c.
+Kibana:

-Evaluated Kibana as the primary analyst interface for:
+- Evaluated Kibana as the primary analyst interface for:

-Log investigation
+  - Log investigation
-Data exploration through Discover
+  - Data exploration through Discover
-ES|QL queries
+  - ES|QL queries
-Lens visualizations
+  - Lens visualizations
-Dashboards
+  - Dashboards
-Alerting
+  - Alerting
-Reporting
+  - Reporting

+### d.
 Telemetry Collection

-Reviewed the two primary Elastic telemetry collection approaches.
+- Reviewed the two primary Elastic telemetry collection approaches.

-Beats
+#### Beats:

 Filebeat — log collection
 Metricbeat — system metrics